 Keep in mind that your business must address changes to payroll, which complicates the process and requires more time.
 Every year, employees may be added, promoted, or let go.
 Workers may also change their tax and benefit withholdings, based on salary changes or family changes.

 Your payroll data is a constantly changing, and that’s an issue you have to manage.

 Start your payroll evaluation by documenting your current process in a procedures manual, if you haven’t already.
 The manual documents how to perform routine tasks, and you should include each task you perform and who is responsible for task completion.

 Kim owns and operates Elegant Catering, which provides high-end catering services to corporations and individuals.
 The catering business operates with three full-time employees who cook and prepare food, and four independent contractors who deliver food and serve at catering events.

-After considering her current customer base and her marketing plans, Kim estimates that her sales will grow by 20% in 2019.
+After considering her current customer base and her marketing plans, Kim estimates that her sales grew by 20% in 2019.
 She plans on hiring more workers to handle the growth.

 To process payroll, Kim records gross pay, all withholdings and net pay in a spreadsheet.
 Each payroll period, she posts the company’s payroll expense and other data into accounting software and sends the data to her accountant.